-Figure 2 shows a portion of the map constructed by ModMap where links were restricted to p<10E-50 (for details see Supplementary Tables 4-6).
-Each node represents a module and edges represent map links.
+Figure 2 shows a portion of the map constructed by ModMap where links were restricted to P < 10E-50 (for details see Supplementary Tables S4-S6).
+Each node represents a module, and edges represent map links.
 All modules in the presented map are enriched at 0.05 FDR with at least one GO term.
 The node labels show the most significantly enriched term.
-Three major hubs are marked in green: Rpd3L complex (14 genes, p=4.35E-38), Swr1 complex (13 genes, p=1.08E-35), and the mediator complex (17 genes, p=4.89E-43).
-The Rpd3L and Swr1 complexes are chromatin related and were previously annotated as hubs of GIs in a gene based study (37).
-Bandyopadhyay et al. (21) discovered some of the same links; however, module annotation there was manual, whereas our analysis was completely automatic, and produced a much larger map.
-Moreover, our map extends upon the previous observations by showing that the three hubs are linked and by providing additional links for the Rpd3L complex.
-In Figure 3 we focus on the three most significant links in the map (p<1E-70).
-Figure 3A shows the connections between the Rpd3L and Set3 complexes, and between the Rpd3L and Swr1 complexes.
-Rpd3L and Set3 are both histone deacetilases and negative GI between them was reported in (20).
-Notably, the Rpd3L complex was split into two disjoint modules, while in our map it is detected as a single module, containing all 14 Rpd3L genes.
-Figure 3B shows a connection between two well established subunits of the proteasome complex (38).
+Three major hubs are marked in green: Rpd3L complex (14 genes, P = 4.35E-38), Swr1 complex (13 genes, P = 1.08E-35) and the mediator complex (17 genes, P = 4.89E-43).
+The Rpd3L and Swr1 complexes are chromatin related and were previously annotated as hubs of GIs in a gene-based study (38).
+Bandyopadhyay et al. (21) discovered some of the same links; however, module annotation there was manual, whereas our analysis was completely automatic and produced a much larger map.
+Moreover, our map extends on the previous observations by showing that the three hubs are linked and by providing additional links for the Rpd3L complex.
+In Figure 3, we focus on the three most significant links in the map (P < 1E-70).
+Figure 3A shows the connections between the Rpd3L and Set3 complexes and between the Rpd3L and Swr1 complexes.
+Rpd3L and Set3 are both histone deacetilases, and negative GI between them was reported in (20).
+The Rpd3L complex was split into two disjoint modules, whereas in our map it is detected as a single module, containing all 14 Rpd3L genes.
+Figure 3B shows a connection between two well-established subunits of the proteasome complex (39).
 This example shows how joint analysis of PPIs and GIs correctly detects core functional subunits even when they are connected by many PPIs.